21 Stunning Varieties of Prayer Plants to Grow at Home

 C. burle marxii was previously classified as a Maranta – a genus we’ll be visiting a bit later in the article – and is sometimes still referred to as Maranta amabilis.

-While flowers are rarely produced when this species is kept as a houseplant.
+Flowers are rare when this species is kept as a houseplant.
 When they do appear, they are small, inconspicuous, and white in color.

 Fishbone prayer plant has a wider spread than height, making it a good choice for a hanging basket.
 It reaches eight to 12 inches high and has a spread of 18 to 24 inches.

-If you’d like to add C. burle marxii to your collection, you’ll find these available in four-inch pots from California Tropicals via Amazon.
+If you’d like to add C. burle marxii to your collection, you’ll find plants available in four-inch pots from California Tropicals via Amazon.

 A close up horizontal image of Ctenanthe burle marxii 'Amagris' growing in a small white pot pictured on a dark soft focus background.